 How SCI Changes Things

-Sexual response runs on two nerve pathways, and your injury affects them differently:
+Sexual response runs on two nerve pathways, and your injury affects each differently:

 The practical upshot: most people retain some physical sexual response, but it may be reflex-driven rather than arousal-driven, and sensation in the genital area may be reduced or absent even when the physical response still happens.
 This is exactly why pleasure often has to be rediscovered rather than assumed.